-EXAM.
-Note: applicants will submit their completed application via email to ~NEDIAC\CM\PMO@coe.ic.gov at least 48 hours prior to the exam, Eastern Standard Time.
+The CCMP PMO closes enrollment 48 hours prior to the exam.
+Applicants must submit their completed application8 via email to ~NEDIAC_CM_PMO@coe.ic.gov by then.
 You may need to send a copy to personnel within your component.
 Check with your exam facility for further instructions.
 Applicants may register for any test date and location available.
 Applicants become candidates after the CCMP PMO has received, reviewed, and approved the applicant's signed application and non-disclosure agreement (NDA) (and contractor approval form if the applicant is a contractor).

 - a.
 Applicants/candidates who require special accommodations (e.g., for a disability) to take the test should contact the CCMP PMO or Exam Facility at least 45 days prior to the exam date to ensure maximum time for the Facility to attempt to accommodate the request. - b.
-Contractors are authorized to take the CCMP-F exam; however, they are also required to complete the Contractor Approval form, signed by their COR, which can be found at:
+Contractors are authorized to take the CCMP-F exam; however, they are also required to complete the Contractor Approval form, and get it signed by their COR (NCCA Standard 1.A).